 Somber department store holiday season casts pall over 2017

-NEW YORK (AP) — A cheerless holiday season is rolling over into the new year for department stores, with bad news from Macy's and Kohl's dragging down the entire sector.
+NEW YORK (AP) — A cheerless holiday season has rolled over into the new year at the nation's largest department stores, which are cutting jobs, profit expectations and closing scores of locations.

-Both reported falling sales at established stores during the crucial holiday season late Wednesday and shares are under heavy pressure in early trading Thursday.
+Macy's and Kohl's reported falling sales at established stores during the crucial holiday season late Wednesday which sent investors fleeing shares of companies across the entire sector.
+Shares of Kohl's Corp. plunged 18 percent in early trading Thursday and Macy's Inc. slumped 13 percent.

+Also on Thursday, Sears announced the closings of some 150 stores, 109 of them Kmart locations, to stem losses.
+It also said it was selling its well-known Craftsman brand to Stanley Black & Decker to raise cash.

 Macy's Inc., Kohl's Corp., J.C.
-Penney Co., Target Corp., Sears Holdings Corp. and others are all attempting to navigate a new retail landscape in which the magnetic north is Amazon.com.
+Penney Co.
+Sears Holdings Corp. and others are all attempting to navigate a new retail landscape in which the magnetic north is now Amazon.com.

-At stores like Macy's, that is leading to some drastic actions.
-It said this week that it would cut more than 10,000 jobs, on top of plans to close 68 stores.

-Shares of all department stores are declining after Macy's and Kohl's trimmed their expectations for the year.
+On the same day that Macy's said it was cutting 10,000 jobs and moving forward on plans to close 68 stores, Amazon said its Fulfillment by Amazon service delivered more than 2 billion items for sellers globally last year.
+During the holiday season, the amount of Fulfillment by Amazon items shipped worldwide climbed more than 50 percent.

+Shares of Dillard's Inc. fell 6 percent, J.C.
+Penny Co. fell more than 7 percent and Nordstrom Inc. slumped 8 percent.
+Target Corp. and Wal-Mart Stores Inc. are also falling.